siangernlow/tp/docs/UserGuide.md

 Deletes the specified person from the people list.

-Format: `delete INDEX`
+Format: `delete PERSON_INDEX`

-* Deletes the person at the specified `INDEX`.
+* Deletes the person at the specified `PERONS_INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* `PERSON_INDEX` refers to the index of the person as viewed from the most recently displayed people list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the people list.
+* `list l/infected` followed by `delete 2` deletes the 2nd infected person in the displayed people list.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 #### Deleting visits by date

 Deletes all visits before the date

-Format: `delete date`
+Format: `deleteVisits d/DATE`

-* Date corresponds to the dates that exist in the visits list, otherwise it will be invalid
+* `DATE` refers to a valid date within the visits list.
+* A `DATE` is valid if **at least one** visit contains the specified date.
-* All the visits before and including the date will be removed from the visits list
+* All the visits before and including the date will be removed from the visits list.

 ### Editing data: `edit`